nuskey8/McpToolkit/README.md

 By implementing `IMcpTransport`, you can replace the transport layer with a custom implementation.

 > [!NOTE]
-> Currently, only the stdio transport is provided.
+> Currently, Streamable HTTP Transport is not provided.
+This is planned to be implemented by v1.0.0.

 ```cs
 public interface IMcpTransport : IAsyncDisposable